ismailhos3/CP2024/UbuntuInstallation.md

 #### Turn-off BitLocker

+If your device is new or recently purchased, it may come with BitLocker encryption enabled by default.
+`BitLocker` is a security feature that encrypts the data on your disk to protect it.
+However, for the installation process to proceed smoothly, you may need to turn off BitLocker.

+Note: If `BitLocker` is not enabled or does not exist on your device, you can skip this step and move on to the next section.

+**To check if `BitLocker` is active, follow these steps:**

+- Open `Control Panel` and go to `System and Security`.

+- Click on `BitLocker Drive Encryption`.

+- If BitLocker is `turned on`, you will see an option to `Turn Off BitLocker`.

+- Click it and follow the prompts to disable it.

+If `BitLocker` is not enabled, simply continue with the installation process.

+Now that you've ensured `BitLocker` is disabled (if necessary), let’s move on to the installation steps.

 #### How to Disable BitLocker in Windows: A Step-by-Step Guide

 BitLocker is a security feature in the Windows operating system that encrypts your drives to protect your data.